 Mobile optimized means that the site will reformat itself for a list of handheld or tablet devices.
-Larger navigation buttons, reformatted content, and differently optimized images appear when the user is on an iPhone or other device.
+Larger navigation buttons reformatted content, and differently optimized images appear when the user is on an iPhone or another device.
 Our team plans, designs, and develops stunning responsive websites that will increase conversion rates and overall traffic.

 We make sure that our responsive websites are beautiful across all devices

 Our responsive web design makes sure that your business is prepared for the future mobile web.

 1) Can you read the text without zooming or scrolling side to side?

 2) Can links and buttons be clicked with a thumb?

 4) Is search functionality easily accessible?

 5) Does the site look different on a tablet/desktop than it does on a mobile device?